 Having good posture by standing up straight with your shoulders back and your head held high can have a positive impact on self-confidence.
 Additionally, good posture is often seen as a sign of confidence in the workplace and in social interactions.

-Injury Prevention
+Injury prevention

 Adopting good posture helps distribute the load evenly across different parts of the body, reducing the risk of musculoskeletal injuries by protecting joints and muscles from trauma, whether from lifting heavy objects, sitting for long periods or performing repetitive movements.

-III - Tips for adopting good posture on a daily basis
+Tips for adopting good posture every day

 Keep your back straight